pimoroni/enviro/documentation/upgrading-firmware.md

   - [Transferring files using Thonny](#transferring-files-using-thonny)
   - [Starting from scratch](#starting-from-scratch)

-Here's how to update the firmware and software on your Enviro board for all the latest fixes and tweaks!
+Here's how to update the firmware on your Enviro board for all the latest fixes and tweaks!
 These instructions should also work if you're setting up an Enviro board from scratch.

 ## Easy Mode

-You can now download a special **pre-built Enviro MicroPython uf2 image** that comes with all the files you need.
-Hop over to the releases page of this repo and download the most recent uf2 file:
+You can now download a special **pre-built Enviro uf2 image** that comes with all the files you'll need, so you can copy everything to your Enviro in one easy step.

+Hop over to the releases page of this repo and download the most recent uf2 file (you'll find it under 'Assets'):

 - [Enviro releases page](https://github.com/pimoroni/enviro/releases)